lukaskondmann/DENETHOR/readme.md

 ```
 ## RF Models with S1/S2

-In case you want to run this, adjust the respective paths in S1dataset.py,S2dataset.py and random_forest.py
+In case you want to run this, adjust the respective paths in random_forest.py

 ## Tests